tarwn/lessthandot-hugo/blogs/content/posts/2013-10-08-angularjs-vs-knockout-data-binding-2.md

   - knockout

 ---
-I&#8217;m reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
+I'm reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
 First things first, how does the data binding work with each of these libraries?

 <div style="background-color: #eeeeee; padding: 1em;">
   This is the second of eight posts looking at the capabilities of knockout and Angular.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-introduction-1" title="AngularJS vs Knockout - Introduction">introduction post</a>, I outlined the capabilities that I am evaluating for and the variety of scripts used in the series.
 This post is looking specifically at how to use data binding with both frameworks, as that will be used through the rest of the series.